esphome/esphome-docs/components/lvgl/index.rst

 The layout configuration options are applied to any parent widget or page, influencing the appearance of the children.
 The position and size calculated by the layout overwrites the *normal* ``x``, ``y``, ``width``, and ``height`` settings of the children.

-Checkout :ref:`lvgl-cookbook-flex`, :ref:`lvgl-cookbook-grid` and :ref:`lvgl-cookbook-weather` in the Cookbook for examples illustrating how to automate widget positioning, potentially reducing the size of your device's YAML configuration, and saving you from lots of manual calculations.

 The ``hidden``, ``ignore_layout`` and ``floating`` :ref:`flags <lvgl-widget-flags>` can be used on widgets to ignore them in layout calculations.